 Tasted neat in a Glencairn after a few minutes rest …

 Nose: (somewhat “dusty” in character) caramel popcorn, rich vanilla, honey-maple, orange herbal tea, funky & musty oak, cherry candy drops, hints of tobacco & polished leather

-Taste: (nice creamy mouthfeel) thick vanilla, honey-maple, sweet & zesty citrus, toffee, classic WT musty oak, herbal/floral spice, cinnamon sticks, pepper, faint clove
+Taste: (nice creamy mouthfeel) thick vanilla, honey-maple, sweet & zesty citrus, toffee, musty oak, herbal/floral spice, cinnamon sticks, pepper, faint clove

 Finish: (sweet & spicy) long/medium-long with “tingly” warmth – vanilla, citrus, pepper, sweet oak, fading herbal/floral spice with a slight mineral vibe

 Overall: Wild Turkey Freedom is an excellent example of a well-blended straight whiskey – making the best of both moderately aged and mature bourbon profiles.
 In many ways it reminds me of older Rare Breed batches.
-In comparison, I’d say it falls somewhere between RB batch W-T-01-99 and batch WT-03RB (but much closer to 01-99, as they share some similar dusty traits).
-Probably the biggest surprise was in mouthfeel.
-This bourbon is rather light and thin in appearance for what it claims in age, but as they say – looks can be deceiving.
+In comparison, I’d say it falls somewhere between Rare Breed batch W-T-01-99 and batch WT-03RB (but closer to 01-99, as they share some similar dusty traits).
+Perhaps the biggest surprise was in mouthfeel.
+This bourbon is rather light and thin in appearance for what it claims in age, but as they say, looks can be deceiving.
 I was quite stunned at my first sip, as Freedom is actually creamy – it even has a touch of the oiliness you find in 1980’s and early 1990’s Wild Turkey 101.

 Rating: 4/5 🦃